Shakes vs Food For Muscle Recovery

 The solution?
-Use an all in one, post workout protein powder like Pro Recover.
+Use an all in one, post workout protein powder like CNP Pro Recover.
 We made this specifically for the post workout recovery window.
 It’s already got everything you need: three types of protein, high glycemic carbohydrates and di- and tri-peptide amino acids and BCAAs.

 If you’re going to go the protein shake route after training, we strongly advise you use a specific recovery shake like Pro Recover.
 Otherwise you’ll be missing the opportunity to flood your system with fast acting carbs, aminos, BCAAs, and vitamins.
 (A simple whey protein shake just isn’t the same).

 The Case For A Whole Food Meal

 Of course, a home cooked meal is a valid option for the post workout window.
 But here’s why we’re not a huge fan.

 First of all: logistics.
 Hands up if you always have access to a food prep area, hob, microwave, cutlery and utensils straight after training?
 Can you prep, cook, and eat a meal within an hour or so of leaving the gym?

 Most people don’t have the time to do this without getting stressed.
 The reality is you’ll get hungry (and probably start picking at a bad food choice before your food is ready).
 Or you’ll get distracted, and finally get the chance to eat 3 hours later.